top of page

 Through in-depth conversations and focused coaching, I was able to show

-Becky the way to get her career back on track.
+Becky, the way to get her career back on track.

 Suggestions included: